Ray-Tracing-Systems/HydraRendererInfo/README.md

 * 3-level abstraction solution.
   1. **You custom application** (for example Blender or 3ds Max plugin).
 It's yours.
-     Btw your 3ds Max and Blender plugins are both open source.
+     Btw our 3ds Max and Blender plugins are both open source.

   2. **Agnostic intermediate layer** between your application and rendering engine called "HydraAPI".
      This level is well specifiend and was carefully designed to fulfill concrete reqremens: